 For the Master of Arts degree in Biblical Counseling program, the applicant must have a bachelor's degree with a cumulative GPA of 2.5 or above.
-Students who completed a bachelor's degree in a Bible or ministry-related area may be able to complete the program with less than 43 credits.
-Students with a BJU undergraduate degree in Biblical Counseling may complete the program with 34 credits.
+Students who completed a bachelor's degree in a Bible or ministry-related area may be able to complete the program with less than 41 credits.
+Students with a BJU undergraduate degree in Biblical Counseling may complete the program with 33 credits.

-For the Master of Arts degree in Biblical Studies, Ministry Studies or Theological Studies programs, the applicant must have a bachelor's degree with a cumulative GPA of 2.5 or above and a minimum of 18 credits in religion courses.
-Nine credits in Greek (beginning and intermediate levels) is also recommended for those selecting electives in Bible Languages.
+For the Master of Arts degree in Biblical Language and Literature.
+Biblical Studies, Intercultural Studies or Ministry Studies programs, the applicant must have a bachelor's degree with a cumulative GPA of 2.5 or above and a minimum of 18 credits in religion courses.
+Nine credits in Greek (beginning and intermediate levels) may be required for those who enroll in programs that require graduate level Greek.